PX4/PX4-user_guide/en/peripherals/remote_id.md

 [Cube ID](https://docs.cubepilot.org/user-guides/cube-id/cube-id) can be connected using a serial or CAN port.

-It comes with a 6-pin JST-GH 1.25mm cable that can be connected directly to the `TELEM` serial ports on most recent Pixhawk flight controllers.
+It comes with 6-pin and 4-pin JST-GH 1.25mm cables that can be connected directly to the `TELEM` serial port and `CAN` ports, respectively, on most recent Pixhawk flight controllers.

 #### Cube ID Serial Port